-I am a graduate student at the University of British Colombia.
-I completed my undergraduate from the Netaji Subhas University of Technology (NSUT), India, with my degree in the field of Electronics and Communication Engineering (ECE).
-I have a keen interest in Operating systems, Program Analysis, and compilers.
+I graduate student the University of British Colombia.
+I completed my undergraduates the Netaji Subhas University of Technology (NSUT), India, with in my degree in field of Electronics and Communication Engineering (ECE).
+I have keen interests, in Operating systems, Program Analysis, and compilers.

 ~~ Career Timeline ~~

 [ISSRE’22] LLTFI: Framework Agnostic Fault Injection for Machine Learning Applications

 Udit Agarwal, Abraham Chan, and Karthik Pattabiraman, IEEE International Symposium on Software Reliability Engineering (ISSRE), 2022.
 (Acceptance Rate: 29%) [ PDF | Talk (video) ] (Code)